sighupio/workshop-material/devsecopsday/kubernetes-security/hands-on/08-secrets-management.md

 3. The Sealed Secrets controller, running in the cluster, is responsible for decrypting the sealed secrets and creating the actual secrets.

 Using Sealed Secrets provides an extra layer of security by encrypting secrets using public-key cryptography, eliminating the need for direct access to the unencrypted secret data.

+## TODO

+Insert a section with exercises with Conjur Secret retrieve.
 ## Conclusion

 Securing secrets in Kubernetes is crucial for maintaining the integrity and confidentiality of sensitive information.